 You can vote in person at your polling place for the precinct in which you live.
 A precinct is a voting district established by your county election board; it’s located on your voter registration card, or you can look it up online.
 The polls open at 7 a.m. on election day and remain open until 7 p.m.
 If you are in line by 7 p.m. you will be able to vote.

-When you go to your polling place, poll workers will ask your name and political affiliation, find your name in the precinct registry and ask you to sign it, give you a ballot and a pen, and direct you to a voting booth.
+When you go to your polling place, poll workers will ask your name and political affiliation (if it is a partisan race), find your name in the precinct registry and ask you to sign it, give you a ballot and a pen, and direct you to a voting booth.
 After you mark your ballot, put it in the voting device and leave the polling place.

 Make sure to check your ballot after marking it.
 If you make a mistake on your ballot, you can get a new one.